algosup/2023-2024-project-3-virtual-processor-team-4/documents/QA/test_plan.md

 ### Software

-- [Visual Studio Code](https://code.visualstudio.com/) for the development of the game.
+- [Visual Studio Code](https://code.visualstudio.com/) for the development of the product.
 - [GitHub](https://github.com) for the version control and to track the defects.
-- [Gcc](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) for the compilation of the final product on [Windows](https://code.visualstudio.com/docs/cpp/config-mingw), [macOS](https://code.visualstudio.com/docs/cpp/config-clang-mac), [Linux](https://code.visualstudio.com/docs/cpp/config-linux).
+- [GCC](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) for the compilation of the final product on [Windows](https://code.visualstudio.com/docs/cpp/config-mingw), [macOS](https://code.visualstudio.com/docs/cpp/config-clang-mac), [Linux](https://code.visualstudio.com/docs/cpp/config-linux).

 ## Test criteria